Atchaya-ECE/06--DESIGN-AND-ANALYSIS-OF-MICROSTRIP-ANTENNA-USING-CST-MICROWAVE-STUDIO-SCHEMATIC-/README.md

 # 06-DESIGN-AND-ANALYSIS-OF-MICROSTRIP-ANTENNA-USING-CST-MICROWAVE-STUDIO (SCHEMATIC)

-**Aim of the Experiment:** To design a quarter wave transformer for matching a 50 Ohm microstrip line with a load of 123 Ohms Software to be used: CST studio suite 2019 (Student edition)
+**Aim of the Experiment:**
+To design and analyze a rectangular microstrip patch antenna using CST Microwave Studio and study its radiation characteristics.
+## Theory

+A microstrip patch antenna consists of a conducting patch printed on a dielectric substrate above a ground plane.
+It is widely used in wireless communication systems due to its low profile, light weight, compact size, and ease of fabrication.

 **Design:**